Can Culture Explain Fates of Nations?

 Don't ask me to define the term, but it is something within us individually and something collectively within a nation or people.
 It is about all that Japan and Germany were left with -- no oil or gas, that's for sure.
 It explains why Germany, dismembered in a vast and horrendous population exchange, and the eastern sector of it mismanaged for years afterward by knuckleheaded communists, is now Europe's preeminent economic power.
 Germany may no longer be uber alles, but it's definitely uber quite a bit.

 The problem with "culture" as an explanation is that most nations have always had multiple sets of values, which come and go in leadership.
 In the period of my original specialty, early 19th century Germany, Prussia, Bavaria, and free cities like Hamburg had very distinctive societies and institutions, and the German stereotype in the West was more likely to be the dreamy artist or poet than the military officer.
 It was a complex interaction of economic, political, and social interests and institutions that produced the Bismarckian Reich.
-Japanese culture also had multiple strands, immortalized in Ruth Benedict's best-selling Chrysanthemum and the Sword
+Japanese culture also had multiple strands, immortalized in Ruth Benedict's best-selling Chrysanthemum and the Sword, a wartime analysis of the enemy that later helped shape Japanese culture itself, just as Tocqueville has influenced America's self-understanding.
+(So much for the uselessness of anthropology.)

 Is cultural change a butterfly-effect phenomenon that will always resist social science modeling, or are there patterns that have so far eluded us?
 I can't say, but meanwhile I don't think it's helpful to explain anything with a concept that resists definition.